Shroojan2076/Fundamental-Projects-Python/README.md

 A Simple Quiz -- > It is a game-like program which is a quiz.
 It asks you questions and keeps track of points.
 It also has a decent interaction system.

 Password Generator -- > It is a program which will generate password which is competely random based on how many letters, numbers and sumbols the user want in it.

+Turtle Race -- > It is a program made using turtle library which simulates a turtle race on which you are asked to bet.
+It is my first UI based project.